 As a business owner, it’s easy to get focused on the product, which puts you in a competition you can’t win with larger stores and online competitors.
 Once you realize the full spectrum of what you’re selling, it’s less about price and more about the in-store experience and other personal service that larger stores and online competitors can’t match.

 Remember: it’s also about experience, not just product.

 No offense, but the thought of lots of customers crowding into your store and mucking about in your inventory might not bring tears of joy to your employee’s faces.
 There’s a lot of work behind those sales.
-Your staff has to be prepared for Small Business Saturday in every way possible, both mentally and in preparation.
+Your staff has to be ready for Small Business Saturday in every way possible, both mentally and in preparation.

-- Encourage a right attitude.
+- Encourage the right attitude.
 Your staff’s attitude must be one of excitement, not drudgery.
 On the floor, the day of the event, make sure each employee has enough break time, even letting them alternate their duties so they don’t get bored.

 - Review customer service best practices.
 Service is part of what you’re selling, so you have to excel in this area.
 Go further than simply reminding employees what you expect of them.
-Be sure they’re well-versed in the promotions, specials, and go so far as to give them the power to make on-the-spot decisions regarding customer situations that might arise.
+Be sure they’re well-versed in the promotions and specials, and go so far as to give them the power to make on-the-spot decisions regarding customer situations that might arise.

 For some customers, this may be the first time they experience your store.
 Make sure they have a great experience with your staff.

 Your actual store is a key part of Small Business Saturday.
 It’s what makes it stand out from Cyber Monday (where there’s no store) and Black Friday (where the stores are huge).
 How do you prepare your store for an influx of customers?